MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 ## Step 3: Merge the app with the exported layout

-I want this application to be hosting within my website--which has a standard *header* and *footer* on each page.
-Notice that right now the application above does not include the standard header of my [website](https://cosmos.moonrise.net).
-Now we are going to merge the app we just create with the layout so my web app looks like it belong in my website.
+We want this application to be hosting within the [Cosmos product website](https://cosmos.moonrise.net)--which has a standard *header* and *footer* on each page.
+Now it is time merge the SnapShot application with the layout so my web app looks like it belong on the Cosmos website.

-Let us start with this:

-* Locate the layout you exported from Cosmos and add it to your project.
-* You should now see the file added to your `src` folder like below (your file name might be different).
+To begin, locate the layout you exported from Cosmos and add it to your project.
+You should now see the file added to your `src` folder like below (your file name might be different).

 ![Exported file now in src folder](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/tutorial1-file-added.png)